About the HPV vaccine

 The HPV vaccine is used in 84 countries.
 Over 80 million people have received the vaccine worldwide.

-The vaccine is already having a major impact on HPV infections in the UK, Australia and Denmark.
+There is evidence that the vaccine is already having a major impact on HPV infections in the UK, Australia and Denmark.
 In time it is expected that the vaccine will save hundreds of lives every year.

 Although it is very unlikely that you will be at risk of HPV infection for many years, it is recommended you have the vaccine at age 12 to 13 years, because studies show that protection from the vaccine is better when it is given at an earlier age.